The Path of Destiny

-But the reason she had stopped was the large painting on the wall directly in front of her, illuminated by the glow of her crystal.
+But the thing that had stopped her was the large painting on the wall directly in front of her, illuminated by the glow of her crystal.
 It was larger than most of the ones she had seen before, yet not the largest.
 Unlike the others, this painting was circular, and all around the edges were different pokémon, all of various types.
 A golduck, a vileplume, a mightyena, a raichu, a kadabra, a pidgeot, a golem, a sandslash, a dewgong, a weezing, and a charmeleon, all using different attacks that merged together at the center of the painting.

-It was the charmeleon she couldnt stop staring at, for from its gaping mouth came a burst of burning blue-white flames, with small streaks of purple and black flickering across them.
+It was the charmeleon she couldn’t stop staring at, for from its gaping mouth came a burst of burning blue-white flames, with small streaks of purple and black flickering across them.
 She had recognized it the instant she had seen it, and mouthed the word under her breath.

-Unwillingly, memories awakened more vividly in her mind, of how the attack had followed Stormblade in midair, and not even hiding behind a tree had saved him from it.
+Against her will, memories awakened more vividly in her mind of how the attack had followed Stormblade in midair, and not even hiding behind a tree had saved him from it.
 She shuddered, knowing all too well the damage it had done to him.
 Her thoughts drifted back to Stormblade…she wondered how he was coping with the pain.
 She didn’t want to imagine how badly something like that would hurt.

-HEY! shouted a voice, a human voice.
+“HEY!” shouted a voice, a human voice.
 Snowcrystal glanced up in alarm, seeing a human holding a bright light and advancing toward her.
 Without a second thought, she got up and fled.
 The human ran after her, and without pausing to think, she chose the left hallway and bolted blindly down it.

 The human with the light seemed to be following closely, until Snowcrystal veered off into another open doorway.
 After passing through several large rooms, Snowcrystal, by some stroke of bizarre luck, noticed the small room through which she had come into the library.
 She made a beeline for it, knocking a few books from the shelves by accident as she did so.
-The humans light flashed across the ground behind her, but Snowcrystal had already entered the room and reached the windowsill.
+The human’s light flashed across the ground behind her, but Snowcrystal had already entered the room and reached the windowsill.
 Effortlessly slipping through the window, Snowcrystal leaped to the wet pavement below.

-Im here, the houndoom replied casually, stepping out of the shadows of another nearby alleyway, Whats going on? she asked calmly, Did you find the books?
+“I’m here,” the houndoom replied casually, stepping out of the shadows of another nearby alleyway.
+“What’s going on?” she asked calmly.
+“Did you find the books?”

-Humans, Snowcrystal gasped, A human chased me.
-We have to get out of here!
+“Humans,” Snowcrystal gasped.
+“A human chased me.
+We have to get out of here!”

-Wheres Sid?
+“Where’s Sid?”
 Wildflame asked as they started to run.

-I dunno, Snowcrystal replied breathlessly, But he said hes snuck into human buildings before…he’ll know what he’s doing!”
+“I dunno,” Snowcrystal replied breathlessly, “but he said he’s snuck into human buildings before…he’ll know what he’s doing!”

 Wildflame merely nodded in reply as the two sped off.

-Aipom!
-Katie shouted, stopping right as her pokémon stopped, just beside the wall of the city library.
-Reaching out, she managed to grab her pokémon before holding him at arms length and glaring at him.
-What do you think youre doing?
-Running off again!
+“Aipom!”
+Katie shouted, stopping right as she glimpsed her pokémon, just beside the wall of the city library.
+Reaching out, she managed to grab the normal type before holding him at arm’s length and glaring at him.
+“What do you think you’re doing?
+Running off again!”
 She sighed.
-I sure wish youd listen to me once in a while
+“I sure wish you’d listen to me once in a while…”

 Justin caught up with his friend, stopping to catch his breath by the side of the building.
 “You know…” he gasped, “do you think maybe Aipom was trying to lead us here or something?”

 No sooner had he said that then he noticed two pokémon bolting into an alleyway up ahead.
 Katie seemed to have noticed as well, because she had stopped scolding Aipom, and due to her surprise, dropped him.

-that growlithe was white!
+“That…that growlithe was white!”
 Katie whispered, awed.

 Sid mumbled to himself as he stood up, staring in the direction of Snowcrystal and Wildflame.
 “She escaped?” the aipom mused to himself.
 “Hmm…interesting.
-Well, not exactly according to plan, but still…if Katie catches the growlithe, that means Ill be rewarded since- He paused, realizing that neither trainer was paying any attention to him.
-Hey! he shouted, You only saw the growlithe because of me!
+Well, not exactly according to plan, but still…if Katie catches the growlithe, that means I’ll be rewarded since-” He paused, realizing that neither trainer was paying any attention to him.
+“Hey!” he shouted.
+“You only saw the growlithe because of me!”
 Of course, neither human understood him.

-Lets try and find where it went, Katie told Justin excitedly, Aipom, do you think you can help us follow the growlithe?
+“Let’s try and find where it went,” Katie told Justin excitedly.
+“Aipom, do you think you can help us follow the growlithe?”

 Sid stopped yelling and instead stood up straight, giving a polite nod and for once looking every inch the helpful, obedient pokémon.

-All right, Katie replied, Lets go and find out where it came from.
+“All right,” Katie replied, “let’s go and find out where it came from.
 I doubt a pokémon like that lives in the city.
 Someone would have told people about it…I’ve heard that growlithe can be golden, but not white!
 Think of what a discovery it would be if we caught it!”

-Its time to redeem myself.
+“It’s time to redeem myself.”

-Spark stood up and walked over to him, noticing that for the first time since being injured, Stormblade had dozed off.
-Huh.
-Probably the first time hes slept in days, Spark muttered to himself, glancing over the scythers wounds.
+Spark walked over to him, noticing that for the first time since being injured, Stormblade had dozed off.
+“Probably the first time he’s slept in days,” Spark muttered to himself, glancing over the scyther’s wounds.
 Suddenly he stepped back, a look of alarm on his face.
-He hadnt noticed before, but now that hed gotten a closer look, there was no mistaking that Stormblades wounds were staring to get infected.
+He hadn’t noticed before, but now that he’d gotten a closer look, there was no mistaking that Stormblade’s wounds were beginning to show signs of infection.

 And infection would spread.

 Spark tried not to panic.
 Everything about the wild used to scare him.
-He remembered when Stormblade was trying to teach him how to hunt and survive when he was new to it…the horror he had felt at learning that if anything really bad befell him, there would be no humans to help; no pokémon centers, no potions.
+He remembered when Stormblade was trying to teach him how to hunt and survive when he was new to it…the horror he had felt at learning that if anything really bad befell him, there would be no humans to help.
+No pokémon centers, no potions.
 Spark shook the thoughts from his mind.
 The others needed to know about Stormblade.

-He turned around, suddenly remembering that Wildflame and Snowcrystal had gone, and the only other one here was Thunder.
-Running past a few trees to where she had been resting, Spark shouted, Thunder, I-
+He turned around, realizing that the only other one there at the moment was Thunder.
+Running past a few trees to where she had been resting, Spark shouted, “Thunder, I-”

-Thunder? he called, carefully sidestepping the patches of blood while peering through the trees.
-Where could she have gone? he mumbled to himself, wondering why she had even left in the first place.
+“Thunder?” he called, carefully sidestepping the patches of blood while peering through the trees.
+“Where could she have gone now?” he mumbled to himself, wondering why she had even left in the first place.
 Judging by the fact that her scent was somewhat stale, he figured she must have left a little while ago.

 Padding forward, Spark soon noticed a small trail of blood leading through the trees, which alarmed him further.
 Even though Thunder had never particularly liked him, or anyone else for that matter, he was worried about her.